infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 ## N-queries

-You should avoid multiple DB queries from the application, if you can fetch needed data in a single query.
+You should avoid multiple DB queries from the application if you can fetch needed data in a single query.
 Always check what queries are executed in your (Rails) log.

-Also, when you work on a complex SQL calculation, avoid pulling of intermediate reusults to your application, which will be used in for the next step in your query.
+Also, when you work on a complex SQL calculation, avoid pulling intermediate results to your application, which will be used for the next step in your query.
 It can be a very resource-intensive operation.

 ## UNION (ALL)

-When you use `UNION` operator for combining result sets of two or more query statements, double check if you whould use `UNION` or `UNION ALL`.
+When you use `UNION` operator for combining result sets of two or more query statements, double-check if you would use `UNION` or `UNION ALL`.

 The `UNION` operator is *less performant* because it **removes all duplicate rows** from the combined data set.
 To retain the duplicate rows, you use the `UNION ALL` instead.